mitchell1972/findbrexitconsultants/VERCEL_DEPLOYMENT_INSTRUCTIONS.md

-# Vercel Deployment Guide for FindBrexitConsultants.co.uk
+# Vercel Deployment Guide for FindBrexitConsultants.com

 ## Prerequisites
 - Vercel account (you mentioned you already have one)